IshadP/Vault/content/IRER Questions.md

 (a) Explain the process of electrolysis for hydrozen production.
 What is the different types of electrolysis and what are their efficiencies.
 7
-(b) Explain the basic concept of how a fuel cell works and its main components. \OR 10. (a) Explain the basic principle of harnessing geothermal energy for various applications.
+(b) Explain the basic concept of how a fuel cell works and its main components.
+OR
+(a) Explain the basic principle of harnessing geothermal energy for various applications.
 What are the advantages of geothermal energy in terms of sustainability and environmental impact ?
 7 (b) Explain the construction and working of dry steam geothermal power plant.
 7